2300275/CS220AU-DP/README.md

 ### Portfolio Items
-Your submitted portfolio should include the following components, along with their respective contribution to your overall mark:
+Here are the components of my portfolio and explanation of each function:

 1. **website** explores your chosen research question across one or multiple webpages
 2. **self- and peer-assessment** utilizes the `assessment.md` file
-3. **portfolio overview** provides a succinct description of your portfolio, along with a list of tasks to do (Tasks) and those already completed (Log) in this `README.md` file
+3. **portfolio overview** provides a succinct description of my portfolio, along with a list of tasks to do (Tasks) and those already completed (Log) in this `README.md` file

 ## Tasks